taocpp/taopq/doc/Transaction.md

 A direct transaction is special, as the `commit()`- and `rollback()`-methods are available, but normally not needed.
 Specifically, you don't need to call the `commit()`-method in order to make the changes you made permanent.
-However, calling `commit()` ends the logical lifetime of the transaction and the transaction deregisters itself from the connection.
+However, calling the `commit()`-method ends the logical lifetime of the transaction and the transaction deregisters itself from the connection.
-In generic code you might receive a transaction from somewhere else and you might call `commit()` regardless of whether the underlying transaction is a direct transaction or a normal transaction.
+In generic code you might receive a transaction from somewhere else and you might call the `commit()`-method regardless of whether the underlying transaction is a direct transaction or a normal transaction.

 In case you need to know whether a given transaction object is a direct transaction or not, you can call the `is_direct()`-method.